 Your preliminary test results (pass/fail) will appear on the computer screen.
-Examination scores will be mailed within ten business days after the examination administration, provided all required documents have been received.
+Examination scores will be emailed two (2) business days after examination administration, provided all required documents have been received.
 Examination results cannot be released by telephone, to anyone.

 Your official score report will indicate "PASS" or "FAIL" status and the scaled score on the total examination.
 All examination scores are reported in scaled score.
 A scaled score is statistically derived (in part) from the raw score (number of correctly answered questions) and the difficulty level of the questions.
 Because each examinee has taken a different form of the examination, scaled scores are used so that tests may be compared on the same scale.
 The minimum passing score is 400.
 The highest attainable score is 999.